zecure/blog.zecure.org/content/post/shadowd_2.0.1.md

 ## The bug fix

 The new version of shadowd ships with jsoncpp.
-The source of the lib is directly compiled into the binary.
+The source of the library is directly compiled into the binary.
 This is the only (usable) way to ensure that shadowd is not affected by the problem, because it might take years until most packet managers update their versions of jsoncpp.
 On a positive note, this means there is one dependency less required to install shadowd.

 So make sure to update to shadowd 2.0.1 as fast as possible to apply this patch.